The Jacobson--Morozov theorem and complete reducibility of Lie subalgebras: Preliminaries

-Being a normal subgroup scheme of $G$, the cohomology group $\opH^1(G_1,V)$ inherits a $G$-module structure; since $G_1$ acts trivially on this, such an action must factor through the Frobenius morphism, hence can be untwisted to yield a $G$-module $\opH^1(G_1,V)^{[-1]}$.
+If $V$ is a $G$-module, then as $G_1$ is a normal subgroup scheme of $G$, the cohomology group $\opH^1(G_1,V)$ inherits a $G$-module structure \cite[I.6.6]{Jan03}; since $G_1$ acts trivially on this, such an action must factor through the Frobenius morphism, hence can be untwisted to yield a $G$-module $\opH^1(G_1,V)^{[-1]}$.
+Of course, any simple module for $G_1$ can always be given a $G$-structure in a unique way and is associated to a unique highest weight $\lambda\in X_1(T)$, where $X_1(T)$ denotes the $p$-restricted dominant weights; see \cite[II.3.15]{Jan03}.

 \begin{prop} Let $G$ be a simple algebraic group of rank no more than $7$, let $p\geq 5$ and suppose $V$ is a restricted irreducible $G$-module of dimension at most $64$.
 Then either $\opH^1(G_1,V)=0$ or $(G,V,p)$ is listed in Table~\ref{tHs} (up to taking duals).\end{prop}